Selling stock under a 10b5-1 plan

 In many cases, you’ll be required to file forms publicly (Form 144 and/or Form 4) with the Securities and Exchange Commission announcing your sales (generally at the time of the sale or within days afterward).
 To institutional shareholders, sales by senior executives in accordance with a 10b5-1 plan (often indicated by a footnote on Form 4) can be a non-event.

-Often, the desire to sell frequently (especially if volume is limited) creates tension with filing requirements—Form 4 generally has to be filed by the end of the second business day after a sale—because most companies prefer to limit the number of filings.
+Often, the desire to sell frequently (especially if volume is limited) creates tension with filing requirements because most companies prefer to limit the number of filings.
 It’s important to coordinate with your company’s counsel when creating a plan to sell your stock.

 J.P.
 Morgan has extensive resources to help senior corporate executives and board members deal with issues around their company stock.
 Your J.P.
 Morgan Advisor can help you think through these issues and put together a plan to divest from your stock, through a 10b5-1 plan or otherwise.